ahmed04-you/youworker-fullstack/README.md

 - Docker & Docker Compose
 - (Optional) NVIDIA GPU with Docker runtime for GPU acceleration
+- Microphone access (for Voice Mode)
+- HTTPS context (for microphone permissions in production)

+### Communication Modes

+YouWorker.AI supports two distinct communication modes:

+- **Text Mode**: Traditional text-based chat with SSE streaming
+- **Voice Mode**: Speech-to-text input with text-to-speech output

+Switch between modes using the toggle in the interface.
+Each session uses only one mode to ensure clean transport management.

 ### 1. Start All Services